 I am a licensed and nationally certified massage therapist and have specialized in Japanese-style shiatsu massage for over 20 years.
 I am a registered Zen Shiatsu instructor with the American Organization for Bodywork Therapies of Asia, and have over 1000 hours of massage teaching experience on the college level.

 I am currently enrolled in the Masters of Environmental Science and Management program at the University of Rhode Island, where my academic focus is on environmental policy and management, social-ecological restoration, land/watershed stewardship, and coastal and climate resilience.

-I live in Providence, Rhode Island with my wife Annie Gjelsvik and my two children.
+I live in Providence, Rhode Island with my wife Annie Gjelsvik and our two children.
 I enjoy cooking, singing, dancing, cross-country skiing, meditation, and t'ai chi.